Computing the multilinear factors of lacunary polynomials without heights: Positive characteristic

 Assume that the Wronskian of the $f_j$'s is zero: By \Proposition{positive}, there is a vanishing linear combination of the $f_j$'s with coefficients $b_j$ in $\KK[X^p]$.
 Let us write $b_j= \sum b_{i,j}X^{ip}$.
 Then $\sum_i X^{ip}\sum_j b_{i,j}f_j=0$.
 Since $\deg f_j=\alpha_j+\beta_j<p$, $\sum_j b_{i,j}f_j=0$ for all $i$.
 We have thus proved that there is a linear combination of the $f_j$'s equal to zero with coefficients in $\KK$.
 Therefore, we can assume we have a basis of the $f_j$'s whose Wronskian is nonzero and use the same argument as for the characteristic zero. \end{proof}

 Based on this result, the algorithms we develop in characteristic zero for PIT and factorization can be used for large enough characteristics.
-Computing with lacunary polynomials in positive characteristic has been shown to be hard in many cases~\cite{vzGaKaShp96,KaShp99,KiSha99,KaKoi05,BiCheRo12,KaLe13}.
-In particular, Bi, Cheng and Rojas have recently shown that it is $\NP$-hard to find roots in $\FFp$ for polynomials over $\FFp$~\cite{BiCheRo12}.
+Computing with lacunary polynomials in positive characteristic has been shown to be hard in many cases~\citep{vzGaKaShp96,KaShp99,KiSha99,KaKoi05,BiCheRo12,KaLe13}.
+In particular, \citet{BiCheRo12} have recently shown that it is $\NP$-hard to find roots in $\FFp$ for polynomials over $\FFp$.

 Let $\FFps$ be the field with $p^s$ elements for $p$ a prime number and $s>0$.
 It is represented as $\FFp[\xi]/\langle\varphi\rangle$ where $\varphi$ is a monic irreducible polynomial of degree $s$ with coefficients in $\FFp$.
 As for number fields, $\varphi$ can be given as input of the algorithms, and a coefficient $c\in\FFps$ is represented by a polynomial of degree smaller than $\deg(\varphi)$.